-- Fully vaccinated faculty / staff do not need to quarantine after travel. - Fully vaccinated faculty / staff do not need to quarantine after exposure to Covid 19 unless symptoms develop. - Should a fully vaccinated faculty / staff member need to quarantine due to symptoms or a positive test, the vaccinated faculty / staff member will receive paid leave. - Should an unvaccinated faculty / staff member travel, they will be required to quarantine and that quarantine time will be unpaid. - Should an unvaccinated faculty / staff member have an exposure to Covid 19, they will be required to guarantine and that guarantine time will be unpaid. - Should an unvaccinated faculty / staff member contract Covid 19, they will be permitted to use / exhaust their paid leave hours before moving to unpaid time. - Fully vaccinated students do not need to guarantine after travel. - Fully vaccinated students do not need to quarantine after exposure to Covid 19 unless symptoms develop. - At the discretion of the head of school, classrooms may be quarantined in entirety, regardless of vaccination status.
+- Should a fully vaccinated faculty / staff member need to quarantine due to symptoms or a positive test, the vaccinated faculty / staff member will receive paid leave. - Should an unvaccinated faculty / staff member have an exposure to Covid 19, they will be required to quarantine and that quarantine time will be unpaid. - Should an unvaccinated faculty / staff member contract Covid 19, they will be permitted to use / exhaust their paid leave hours before moving to unpaid time. - Fully vaccinated students and staff do not need to quarantine after exposure to Covid 19 unless symptoms develop. - At the discretion of the head of school, classrooms may be quarantined in entirety, regardless of vaccination status.